ubc/nsync/README.md

 This plugin is meant to be enabled on a site by site basis.

 # change log #
+1.0.1
+* Administrators should be able to say what the default category, post status, copy files,  of nsync-ed posts should be.

 1.0
 * split it into 2 plugins, see http://github.com/ubc/nsync-push